Johnlon/spam-1/README.md

 It's been a great learning experience, if frustrating at times.

 So I've decided to build an 8 bit CPU for myself, for the sheer joy and nostalgia.

+## Objectives

+- I want to be able to run at least the typical demo programs like Fibonacci
+- I would like to extend it to play some kind of basic game (tbd)
+- It will have an assembly langauge and assembler
+- I might port C to it
+- I want to simulate it first
+- I want to build it physically, or a more likelya  derivative

+:star: But I wanted to do things a little differently to some of the other efforts on the internet!
+I want the assembler and any other code I write to to be more readily accessible and instantly usable to others (like you) without installing python or perl or whatever first, so I've written the assembler in google sheets!

 ## Progress